There is no doubt that remote working and home working arrangements were already a growing trend prior to the Covid-19 pandemic.

 Thirdly, provided that the remote worker remains UK tax resident, the UK employer is required to continue to operate tax withholdings at source (PAYE) through the payroll despite the fact the employee is temporarily working abroad.

-Not only that, but the UK employer may also be exposed to the risk of compliance requirements of operating payroll withholdings in the overseas location (in our example Italy), even though they have no physical business presence there and it was the employee who requested the remote working across borders arrangement for personal reasons.
+Not only that, but the UK employer may also be exposed to the risks of fulfilling compliance requirements by operating payroll withholdings in the overseas location (in our example Italy), even though they have no physical business presence there and it was the employee who requested the remote working across borders arrangement for personal reasons.

 Cross-border remote work Corporate Tax and Permanent Establishment considerations